openzipkin/zipkin/zipkin-server/README.md

     * `ES_CREDENTIALS_REFRESH_INTERVAL`: Credentials refresh interval in seconds, which defaults to 1 second.
 This is the maximum amount of time spans will drop due to stale credentials.
 Any errors reading the credentials file occur in logs at this rate.
-    * `ES_HTTP_LOGGING`: When set, controls the volume of HTTP logging of the Elasticsearch API.
+    * `ES_HTTP_LOGGING`: When set, controls the volume of HTTP logging of the Elasticsearch / OpenSearch API.
                          Options are BASIC, HEADERS, BODY
     * `ES_SSL_NO_VERIFY`: When true, disables the verification of server's key certificate chain.
                           This is not appropriate for production.
 Defaults to false.